Wuhsha al-dallala: Wuhsha's will

 For Abu Sad, Wuhsha left her estate along with provisions for his religious education.
-She appointed an acquaintance specilised in the Bible to reside in her estate and instruct Abu Sad in the Bible and prayer book, however, she also sat a limit to the extent of his tuition to prevent her son from 'becoming a scholar'.
-(Note: According to Robert I. Burns, Wuhsha's apprehension regarding Abu Saʽd's education suggests that the boy held the legal status of a mamzer.)
+She appointed an acquaintance specilised in the Bible to reside in her estate and instruct Abu Sad in the Bible and prayer book, however, she also set a limit to the extent of his tuition to prevent her son from "becoming a scholar", as suggested by Goitein.

 Among her siblings, Wuhsha allocated 100 dinars to her surviving brother, while 50 dinars were given to her sister, Sibah and 10 others to another sister.
 (Note: The latter sister may have been of another mother or had already received a substantial amount for her dowry.
-Meanwhile, Sibah received only money and no items.)
-Goitein suggests this distribution reflects the influence of the surrounding Muslim culture, where a female’s inheritance was typically half that of a male.
-Furthermore, Wuhsha provided luxurious gifts for her relatives, including funds to support her sister’s bridal attire and granting her bed to a cousin.
-Yet, she excluded her daughter, Sitt Ghazal, from the will, possibly due to estrangement following Ghazal’s marriage, which led to her disinheritance.
+Meanwhile, Sibah received only money and no items.
+However, both sisters may have had their bridal attire provided by Wuhsha, a reason as to why they receive a lesser amount than their brother in the will.)
+Goitein suggests this distribution reflects the influence of the surrounding Muslim culture, where a female's inheritance was typically half that of a male.
+Furthermore, Wuhsha provided luxurious gifts for her relatives, including "the bed on which I lie but not the carpets" granted to her cousin.
+Yet, she excluded her daughter, Sitt Ghazal, from the will, possibly due to estrangement following Ghazal's marriage, which led to her disinheritance.
 Finally, she wrote of Hassun: "not one penny should be given", but she cancelled his considerable debt of 80 dinars to her, returning two promissory notes to him along with a gift of 10 dinars.

-The extensive will concludes with a statement that three documents in Arabic, outlining al-Wuhsha’s assets, liabilities, and the corresponding actions to be taken, were dictated and authorised by her.
+The extensive will concludes with a statement that three documents in Arabic, outlining al-Wuhsha's assets, liabilities, and the corresponding actions to be taken, were dictated and authorised by her.

 Legacy

-According to Goitein, Wuhsha’s life stands out as a notable example of female individuality within the Cairo Geniza documents.
+According to Goitein, Wuhsha's life stands out as a notable example of female individuality within the Cairo Geniza documents.
 Despite her flourishing career as a pawnbroker and merchant, Wuhsha remained an outsider in the community's social fabric.
 As a foreigner in Fustat, Wuhsha associated herself with foreigners in her personal relations and deliberately operated outside the societal ethical norms; for instance, her conscious choice to remain unmarried after her divorce and engaging in an affair that resulted in an heir.
 She was also assertive in delegating herself as her brother's heir upon his death, challenging the Jewish inheritance law that granted exclusive rights to her surviving brother as the inheritor.

-Melammed describes the community’s perception of Wuhsha as 'complex'; although she faced expulsion from the synagogue, this did not equate to full excommunication or social ostracism.
+Melammed describes the community's perception of Wuhsha as complex; although she faced expulsion from the synagogue, this did not equate to full excommunication or social ostracism.
 She sustained meaningful connections with influential synagogue members, and used these relationships for support.
-On the other hand, the birth of a son out of wedlock showcased that Wuhsha's surrounding society was heavily mindful of a child's legal paternity, contrary to the rullings of the Medieval Rabbinite law (which approached fornication with a relaxed treatement, even stating that a child of such union should not bear any stigma).
+On the other hand, the birth of a son out of wedlock implies that Wuhsha's surrounding society was relatively mindful of a child's legal paternity, contrary to the rullings of the Medieval Rabbinite law (which approached fornication with a relaxed treatement, even stating that a child of such union should not bear any stigma).